Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: Main Theoretical Results

-where both equalities follow from \eqref{eq:thm-1-proof} and the inequality follows from the fact that $\text{range}(\M)\subset\text{range}(\widetilde{\M})$. \end{proof}
+where both equalities follow from \eqref{eq:thm-1-proof} and the inequality follows from the fact that $\text{Range}(\M)\subset\text{Range}(\widetilde{\M})$. \end{proof}

-\begin{remark} Theorem~\ref{thm:nys-qr-std-more} is not true for the standard Nystr\"om method.
-Consider the kernel matrix from Example~\ref{example1}.
+\begin{remark} Theorem \ref{thm:nys-qr-std-more} is not true for the standard Nystr\"om method.
+Consider the kernel matrix from Example \ref{example1}.
 By sampling the first two columns, the standard Nystr\"om method gave relative errors of $0.99$ in both the trace and Frobenius norms.
-Had we sampled just the first column, the standard Nystr\"om method would have returned the same approximation as \eqref{eq:example1_opt} and thus have $0.01$ relative error in these norms, meaning that adding additional landmark points leads to a worse approximation.
-See also Remark~\ref{rmk:2} for experiments. \end{remark}
+Had we sampled just the first column, the standard Nystr\"om method would have $0.01$ relative error in these norms, meaning that adding additional landmark points leads to a worse approximation.
+See also Remark \ref{rmk:2} for experiments. \end{remark}

-\subsection{Extension to Out-of-Sample Landmark Points}
+\section{Extension to Out-of-Sample Landmark Points}

-The main underlying component in our theoretical results is the existence of a matrix $\PP\in\R^{n\times m}$, such that $\CC$ and $\WW$ in the Nystr\"om method can be written as: $\CC=\K\PP$ and $\WW=\PP^T\K\PP$.
-As mentioned earlier, this assumption holds true if the landmark points $\z_1,\ldots,\z_m$ are selected (randomly or arbitrarily) from the set of input data points, since then $\PP$ is a sampling matrix consisting of columns of the identity matrix.
-However, some recent landmark selection techniques utilize out-of-sample extensions of the input data points to improve the accuracy of the Nystr\"om method, e.g., centroids found from K-means clustering.
+The main component in our theoretical results is the existence of $\PP\in\R^{n\times m}$ such that $\CC$ and $\WW$ can be written as: $\CC=\K\PP$ and $\WW=\PP^T\K\PP$.
+As mentioned, this assumption holds true if the landmark points are selected (randomly or arbitrarily) from the set of input data points, since then $\PP$ is a sampling matrix consisting of columns of the identity matrix.
+However, some recent selection techniques utilize out-of-sample extensions of the input data to improve the accuracy of the Nystr\"om method, e.g., centroids found from K-means clustering.
 In this case, the matrix $\CC\in\R^{n\times m}$, where $C_{ij}=\kappa(\x_i,\z_j)$, does not necessarily contain the columns of $\K$.
 Thus, we cannot hope for a sampling matrix $\PP$ that satisfies $\CC=\K\PP$.
 In this section, we present two techniques to show that our theoretical results hold for the case of out-of-sample landmark points.